37 Women-Owned and Founded Home Brands We Love

 Weighted blankets help stimulate pressure points to naturally improve mood and relaxation.
 Add one of these weighted blankets to your home and start reaping the benefits.

 When you think of Minted, you probably think of ordering photo prints or holiday cards, but the company founded by Mariam Naficy has so much more these days — even textiles!
 From tapestries to curtains, there are so many designs from women around the world to shop.
-I was really impressed with the table linens section because once you find a print or style you like, you can order it in napkins, placemats tablecloths and more for a complete, matching table.
+You'll even find beautiful handmade tableware and ceramics, and items for kids and babies.

 Johanna Howard Home

-Fashion designer Johanna Howard is designing for home these days with Johanna Howard Home.
+Fashion designer Johanna Howard is designing for homes these days with Johanna Howard Home.
 The collection features beautiful and super-soft throws through collaborations with artisans around the world.